gregorlarson/git-sync/README.md

 Disable fetch and merge from a specific remote by setting to no.

 # Notes on git-annex
-The git-sync script provides for some compatibility with git-annex, however, it does __not__ actually handle annexed files, only regular files checked into git.
+The git-sync script provides for some compatibility with git-annex, in that it can be configured to sync with remote repos using git-annex, however, it does __not__ actually handle annexed files.
+It is not meant to be run directly on a working-tree with git-annex.

 Refer to the config settings `branch.{local-branch-name}.sync` and `remote.{remote-name}.sync` above.